 When the World Cup kicks off in Russia in mid-June, 32 teams will have an opportunity to show their skill.
 Goldman Sachs reportedly simulated 1 million possible tournament variations to predict its champion.
 UBS utilized 18 analysts and 10,000 computer simulations to come up with a different conclusion.
 Game-maker EA Sports reached its verdict using analytics that allowed it to successfully predict the 2010 and 2014 tournament winners.

-But because of the nature of the soccer, luck itself will have a lot to do with the outcome of the tournament.
+But because of the nature of the sport, luck itself will have a lot to do with the outcome of the tournament.
 For the business world, the lessons from how luck influences the World Cup can offer takeaways for how investors approach the market and companies value their executives.

 Skill = Observed Outcome – Luck